Orbital propellant depot: Other issues

 Other issues are hydrogen embrittlement, a process by which some metals (including iron and titanium) become brittle and fracture following exposure to hydrogen.
-The resulting leaks makes storing cryogenic propellants in zero gravity conditions difficult.
+The resulting leaks make storing cryogenic propellants in zero gravity conditions difficult.

 In-space refueling demonstration projects

-In the early 2010s, several in-space refueling projects got under-way.
-Two private initiatives and a government-sponsored test mission were in some level of development or testing as of 2010.
+In the early 2010s, several in-space refueling projects got underway.
+Two private initiatives and a government sponsored test mission were in some level of development or testing as of 2010.

 Robotic Refueling Mission

-The NASA Robotic Refueling Mission was launched in 2011 and successfully completed a series of robotically-actuated propellant transfer experiments on the exposed facility platform of the International Space Station in January 2013.
+The NASA Robotic Refueling Mission (RRM) was launched in 2011 and successfully completed a series of robotically actuated propellant transfer experiments on the exposed facility platform of the International Space Station in January 2013.

 The set of experiments included a number of propellant valves, nozzles and seals similar to those used on many satellites and a series of four prototype tools that could be attached to the distal end of a Space Station robotic arm.
 Each tool was a prototype of "devices that could be used by future satellite servicing missions to refuel spacecraft in orbit.
 RRM is the first in-space refueling demonstration using a platform and fuel valve representative of most existing satellites, which were never designed for refueling.
 Other satellite servicing demos, such as the U.S. military's Orbital Express mission in 2007, transferred propellant between satellites with specially-built pumps and connections."

 MDA in-space refueling demonstration project

-As of March 2010, a small-scale refueling demonstration project for reaction control system (RCS) fluids is under development.
+As of March 2010, a small-scale refueling demonstration project for reaction control system (RCS) fluids was under development.
 Canada-based MDA Corporation announced in early 2010 that they were designing a single spacecraft that would refuel other spacecraft in orbit as a satellite-servicing demonstration.
-"The business model, which is still evolving, could ask customers to pay per kilogram of fuel successfully added to their satellite, with the per-kilogram price being a function of the additional revenue the operator can expect to generate from the spacecraft’s extended operational life."
+"The business model, which is still evolving, could ask customers to pay per kilogram of fuel successfully added to their satellite, with the per-kilogram price being a function of the additional revenue the operator can expect to generate from the spacecraft's extended operational life."

 The plan is that the fuel-depot vehicle would maneuver to an operational communications satellite, dock at the target satellite's apogee-kick motor, remove a small part of the target spacecraft's thermal protection blanket, connect to a fuel-pressure line and deliver the propellant.
 "MDA officials estimate the docking maneuver would take the communications satellite out of service for about 20 minutes."